void-linux/void-packages/CONTRIBUTING.md

 Once you successfully build the package at least on x86 (building it on armv* is recommended too) you can start a pull request.

-Most pull request should only contain a single package and it's dependencies which are not part of void-packages yet.
+Most pull request should only contain a single package and its dependencies which are not part of void-packages yet.

 If you make updates to packages containing a soname bump you also need to revbump all packages that are dependant.
 Those packages should also be part of the same pull request.